ilyshoaib/PdftextEditor/README.md

 - **Crop Image**: Users can crop an image and add it to the PDF file.
 - **Rotate Pages**: Users can rotate the pages of the PDF file.
 - **Delete Page**: Users can delete a specific page from the PDF file.
-- **Merge PDF**: Users can merge multiple PDF files into a single file.
-- **Split PDF**: Users can split a PDF file into individual pages.
 - **Keyboard Shortcuts**: Users can use keyboard shortcuts for copy, paste, and cut operations.

 ## Installation